IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 ```

 `acc` is just a shorthand for prepare-and-evaluate.
-`evolveStep` is more complicated &mdash; it is a conjunction that takes a total of three inputs.
+`evolveStep` is more complicated&mdash;it is a conjunction that takes a total of three inputs.
 `m` is the `X` data, both training and testing.
 Similarly, `n` is the `y` data.
 `y` (sorry for the name clash, but it&rsquo;s unavoidable) here represents our networks.